 Combination of polyphenols such as catechins, theaflavins, and thearubigins, are the main sources of antioxidants in black tea and therefore promote overall health.

 Another research confirmed the role of catechins from green tea extract on body weight.
-It was found that those who drank a bottle containing 690mg of catechins from tea daily for 12 weeks, showed reduced body fat.
+It was found that those who drank a bottle containing 690mg of catechins from tea daily for 12 weeks showed reduction in body fat.